iterative/dvc.org/content/docs/command-reference/metrics/diff.md

 ## Options

-- `--targets <paths>` - limit command scope to these metric files.
-Using `-R`, directories to search metric files in can also be given.
+- `--targets <paths>` - limit command scope to these metrics files.
+Using `-R`, directories to search metrics files in can also be given.
 When specifying arguments for `--targets` before `revisions`, you should use `--` after this option's arguments, e.g.: